 - Collect data on every OSI layer.
 It’s not uncommon to skip the data link layer, but attacks on Ethernet frames would be missed.
 Network administrators should monitor every layer since failures can happen at several nodes and transport protocols.

 - Monitor configuration changes.
 For both network and security monitoring, administrators need to know when configurations are changed.
 This could indicate an attack, but it could also indicate a change that could have a domino effect on network availability and downtime.

 - Continue relying on your data-at-rest sources for historical context of what has occurred within your network.
 Forms of data-at-rest sources include forensic packet captures, log data, tapes, archives, data warehouses, etc. Maintaining an active view into historical date along with real-time data constitutes a more complete and powerful form of situational awareness to enable total visibility and provide a broader range of more effective cyber security, fraud detection and infrastructure management solutions.

-- Utilize real-time analytic tools to focus on the analysis of data-in-motion.
-The Programmable Packet Engine (PPE) is a better form of network traffic monitoring compared to traditional analytics tools that use data-at-rest and monitoring based on stale information instead of current, real-time data-in-motion.
-The PPE is for physical or cloud and virtualized environments, providing hybrid IT organizations the flexibility to deploy network sensors where they are needed in the environment.
+- Utilize real-time network streaming tools to focus on the analysis of data-in-motion.
+The Containerized Visibility Fabric (CVF) is a better method to acquire network traffic for monitoring, especially from cloud native environments, compared to traditional analytics tools that use data-at-rest and monitoring based on stale information instead of current, real-time data-in-motion.

-MantisNet offers the most advanced traffic processing, network programming and network visibility to harness data-in-motion and enable your network and security teams to identify and engineer (e.g. remediate) malicious network traffic or under-performing infrastructure assets continuously and in real-time.
+MantisNet offers the most advanced traffic processing, network programming and network visibility to harness data-in-motion and enable your network and security teams to identify and remediate malicious network traffic or under-performing infrastructure assets continuously and in real-time.